Hello Friends!

 Access-Control-Allow-Origin: *

-even this is not good from development point of view but due to own rules of CORS if Access-Control-Allow-Origin set to * we don’t get benefit Access-Control-Allow-Credentials: true means no cookie access of the victim.
+even this is not good from the development point of view but due to its own rules of CORS if Access-Control-Allow-Origin set to * we don’t get benefit Access-Control-Allow-Credentials: true means no cookie access of the victim.

 When you can’t exploit even if above misconfigurations are present: